 Trinitarian understanding: We believe in God as Creator, Jesus the Christ as Son, and the Holy Spirit as our Advocate and guide: co-equal in deity.
 We understand that God in three persons is still speaking right here, right now!

-Biblical centering: The ELCA is a member of the Lutheran World Federation (LWF): with Lutheran churches around the world we confess that the canonical Old Testament and New Testament scripture contain the Word of God, inspired by the Holy Spirit working through their authors, and are the norm of our faith and life.
+Biblical centering: The ELCA is a member of the Lutheran World Federation (LWF): with Lutheran churches around the world, and many other denominations, we believe that the canonical Old Testament and New Testament scripture contain the Word of God, inspired by the Holy Spirit working through their many authors and editors, and as such are the norm of our faith and life.

 Sacramental understanding: Lutherans hold to THE HOLY EUCHARIST and BAPTISM as the only sacraments that Jesus instituted.